 Finding an excellent CNA might not be easy, but we’ve got you covered.
-We’ll guide you through writing a job description, so you can hire the best fit for your needs.
+We’ll guide you through writing a job description and give you CNA job description examples for inspiration, so you can hire the best fit for your needs.

 Job details: Over the past decade, Sunnyside Extended Care Facility has grown to accommodate up to 50 individuals, providing compassionate, comprehensive, and effective long-term clinical support to the elderly and those with long-term disabilities requiring skilled day-to-day nursing care.
 We recognize that not all patients will return to 100% physical ability over time, and hence our approach to providing care focuses on helping patients adjust to a life where things are different from what they were before.